 - 1. Log into the BeyondTrust Management Console. - 2.
 Right-click the Operations Dashboard, and then select Alert Settings. - 3.
-On the Operations Dashboard Alert Settings dialog box, select the following: - Run this program: Check the box, and then click Browse to navigate to the program that you want to run. - Command Line Arguments Click to select the activities that you want to monitor.
-Click OK. - Sent email message to: Check this box to send email alerts.
-Click the Email Settings button to configure the SMTP server and add the email account that will receive the alerts
+On the Operations Dashboard Alert Settings dialog box, select the following: - Run this program: Select the check box, and then click Browse to navigate to the program that you want to run. - Command Line Arguments Click to select the activities that you want to monitor.
+Click OK. - Sent email message to: Select this check box to send email alerts.
+Click the Email Settings button to configure the SMTP server and add the email account that will receive the alerts.